Raspadori gives Italy 1-0 win to relegate stodgy England

 Manolo Gabbiadini, winning his first cap in five years, forced Pope into a good save, while the impressive Federico Dimarco hit the post as Italy finished strongly.

-England were unable to manage more than a couple of Harry Kane snap shots and manager Gareth Southgate was booed by the visiting fans as he went to applaud them.
+England were unable to manage more than a couple of Harry Kane snap shots and although manager Gareth Southgate was booed by the visiting fans as he went to applaud them he took a remarkably upbeat view of the game.

-Midfielder Declan Rice said the team had "slipped below their standards" but claimed they had controlled the game.
+"It's difficult for me to be too critical of the performance.
+We had more possession, more shots, more shots on target," he said.

-"I didn't think it was all bad tonight," he said.
-"It's coming.
-It was a much better performance than we saw in the summer.
-It's not that we're not creating the chances.
-I see it in training.
-There are goals for fun.
-Trust me, we are going to be good."
+"For large parts of the game we played very well.
+We didn’t deal with the decisive moment defensively.
+We had moments where we had the chance to be decisive in their final third when our quality wasn't quite right.